readytensor/rt-llm-eng-cert-week6/aws-setup/bedrock/README.md

 - **Batch Inference**: AWS Console → Bedrock → Batch inference (left menu)
 - **Fine-tuning**: AWS Console → Bedrock → Custom models → Jobs tab

 ---

-## Troubleshooting

-### AccessDeniedException

-- Check that model access is granted in Bedrock console
-- Verify role ARN is correct in `.env`
-- Ensure PassRole policy is attached to your user group

-### S3 Permission Errors

-- Update bucket name in `bedrock-job-execution-policy.json`
-- Verify policy is attached to the Bedrock role

-### "User is not authorized to perform: iam:PassRole"

-- Attach `bedrock-passrole-policy.json` to your IAM user group

----